Local Network Access

 4.3.1.
 Main resources

-A document constructed from a cached response remembers the IP address whence the response was initially loaded.
+A document constructed from a cached response remembers the IP address from which the response was initially loaded.
 The IP address space of the document is derived anew from the IP address.

 In the common case, this entails that the document’s policy container’s IP address space is restored unmodified.
 However in the event that the user agent’s configuration has changed, the derived IP address space might be different.